19 best things to do in Strasbourg in 3 days

 Text divider element 2

-Strasbourg is currently the city we call home, and it has been our base for the last 3 years.
-We spend lots of time within its streets and got to know it quite well.
-So, we will be writing a couple of Strasbourg Travel Guide on different topics.
+Since a few years we are based in Europe, in France.
+Strasbourg is currently the city we call home, and it has been our base for the last few years.
+We’ve spent countless hours wandering its streets and have come to know it quite well.
+That’s why we’re excited to share a variety of Strasbourg Travel Guides covering different topics, including the best things to do in Strasbourg

-Not only that we love the city, but we also believe it is one of the top cities to visit in France, especially that the city has 2 faces.
-One during spring and summer, with a nice and sunny weather where it is amazing to stroll around the canals, parks and center.
-And another one when Christmas comes.
-The city then wear one of the most impressive Christmas mood we have ever seen.
-Each street is filled with stunning decorations and lights.
+Not only do we love the city, but we also believe it is one of the top destinations to visit in France.
+Strasbourg truly has two distinct faces.
+During spring and summer, the sunny weather makes it perfect for strolling along the canals, parks, and vibrant city center.
+Then, when Christmas comes, the city transforms into a magical wonderland.
+Strasbourg dons one of the most impressive holiday displays we’ve ever seen, with every street adorned with stunning decorations and sparkling lights.

 This Strasbourg Travel Guide will bring you around town during the sunny season.
-If you want to discover Strasbourg during Christmas: A beautiful Strasbourg Christmas Market Guide (Before Covid-19)
+If you want to discover Strasbourg during Christmas: Strasbourg Christmas Market: The Ultimate Guide for 3 magical days.
+Or our latest guide on the best Christmas markets near Strasbourg.

 Table of Contents